BZENDSKY/endless-sky-help-scripts/lorantine-gimp-goodbye.md

-Originally put here: https://docs.google.com/document/d/1cg9mjd57Crs4-GkLWgIxF7dx0WQ2dewwC9R-SjXV2vI/edit
+Originally put here: https://docs.google.com/document/d/1cg9mjd57Crs4-GkLWgIxF7dx0WQ2dewwC9R-SjXV2vI/edit It is probably best to read it there because pictures are missing from this, but if you don't have access to Google or something this is a passable copy.

 # Basic texture how-to
 No clue how to texture in Blender?
 Follow these basic steps and get results like this with next to no effort.
 Less than 5 lazy minutes of work for reasonably good results!